 - Dasgupta R, Wiseman OJ, Kanabar G, et al. Efficacy of sildenafil in the treatment of female sexual dysfunction due to multiple sclerosis.
 J Urol 2004; 171:1189.

 - Trojan DA, Da Costa D, Bar-Or A, et al. Sleep abnormalities in multiple sclerosis patients.
 Mult Scler 2008; 14:S160.

 - Chou R, Peterson K, Helfand M. Comparative efficacy and safety of skeletal muscle relaxants for spasticity and musculoskeletal conditions: a systematic review.
 J Pain Symptom Manage 2004; 28:140.

-- Simpson DM, Gracies JM, Graham HK, et al. Assessment: Botulinum neurotoxin for the treatment of spasticity (an evidence-based review): report of the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology.
-Neurology 2008; 70:1691.
+- Simpson DM, Hallett M, Ashman EJ, et al. Practice guideline update summary: Botulinum neurotoxin for the treatment of blepharospasm, cervical dystonia, adult spasticity, and headache: Report of the Guideline Development Subcommittee of the American Academy of Neurology.
+Neurology 2016; 86:1818.

 - Amatya B, Khan F, La Mantia L, et al. Non pharmacological interventions for spasticity in multiple sclerosis.
 Cochrane Database Syst Rev 2013; :CD009974.